awsdocs/aws-java-developer-guide-v2/doc_source/setup-install.rst

    limitations under the License.

 ###########################################
-Set up the |sdk-java-v2| Developer Preview
+Set Up the |sdk-java-v2| Developer Preview
 ###########################################

 This topic describes how to set up and use the |sdk-java| in your project.